Sukhpreet369/My5GBasebandSimulator/CONTRIBUTING.md

 ## 4. Implicit Acceptance of Terms

-By contributing to UERANSIM, the Contributor implicitly acknowledges and accepts the terms of this Agreement.
-It is the responsibility of the Contributor to read and understand the terms of this Agreement before making any contributions to UERANSIM.
+By contributing to My5GBasebandSimulator, the Contributor implicitly acknowledges and accepts the terms of this Agreement.
+It is the responsibility of the Contributor to read and understand the terms of this Agreement before making any contributions to My5GBasebandSimulator.

 ---